 The proposed law would allow companies to grow marijuana for commercial, recreational and medical purposes.
 It would also allow individuals to register for government-issued permits that allow the growth of up to 20 plants for personal use, and, of course, smoking marijuana in public would also become legal.

-Canada would be an ideal market for Mexico since it recently legalized marijuana.
+Canada would be an ideal market for Mexico since it recently legalized recreational marijuana.
 On top of that, legal marijuana brings many business opportunities and a lot of tax revenue, as seen in Colorado and California, which would definitely benefit the Mexican people and their government.